 Joshua’s Transition at the Jordan River Began the Conquest

 Crossing the Jordan River for Joshua meant entering the Promised Land and leaving the leadership of Moses.
-When the priests of God left the Jordan’s eastern banks and stepped into its current, the river stopped flowing upstream at a site called Adam.
+When the priests of God left the Jordan’s eastern banks and stepped into its current, the river stopped flowing upstream at a site known as Adam.

 After the nation crossed, Joshua made a fundamental comparison: